jovibor/StrToNum/README.md

 * [Example](#example)

 ### Introduction
 **StrToNum** is a header-only library for converting `char` and `wchar_t` strings to numbers.
-The library is fully `constexpr` which means that conversions can be done at compile time if string is a `constexpr` string.
+The library is fully `constexpr`, which means that conversions can be done at compile time if a converting string is a `constexpr` string.

 **StrToNum** is completely based on the Microsoft's `std::from_chars` implementation from the `<charconv>` standard header.
-The one significant difference though is that the ability to work with `wchar_t` type was added, because the C++ standard doesn't provide such functionality at the moment.
+The one significant difference though is the ability to work with `wchar_t` strings, because the C++ standard doesn't provide such functionality at the moment.

 **StrToNum** features `std::(w)string_view` as an input, so you are no longer obliged to have only null-terminated strings, which is mandatory in all `std::strto*` functions family.